awurth/Slim3/README.md

-# Quick slim - Slim 3 skeleton
+# Slim-base - Slim 3 skeleton
 This is a skeleton for Slim PHP micro-framework to get started quickly

 ## Features